NeuroTechX/ntx_slack_archive/eegdata.md

  >Yeah no worries.
 I know exactly what you mean.
 I followed up a few people's complaints about data access and they could get the data but they were perhaps too literal with the download instructions.
 It would be good to talk about it a little later but like you said just ignore those for now

+5/3/2017 8:53 PM

+ **alexandre.barachant** :

+ >yep sure. i think the first step is to list all dataset available, what they contains and how they can be accessed.
+Then we will see how we can do it.

+>
+Also, i thinks it's better to have a lot of smaller dataset, rather than a few big one. it is important to have diversity in the benchmark, so results are more robust